igoroctaviano/learning-digital-pathology/01-introduction-to-pathology-and-wsi.md

 - Up to 10 spectral bands possible
 - 16-bit per pixel resolution
 - Each band stored as a separate optical path/channel
+- Enables spectral unmixing for better separation of overlapping signals
+- As storage becomes more affordable, routine storage of multispectral images becomes more feasible

 ### Optical Paths (Channels)